EICAA/docs/Archived Assessments/index.md

 Archiving by our means relates to deactivating the self-assessment.
 Once you archive the assessment, your participants can no longer access the assessment via the link.
 You can reactivate the assessment at any point by clicking on the _play button_, and then participants will be able to access the self-assessment with the same link as before.

-Only archived assessments are able to be displayed at the _Competence Monitor_ or exported to `.csv`.
+> Note: The results of archived assessments can still be displayed using the data dashboard inside the Competence Monitor (2nd menu point on main page).
+Also, the data and the keys (variable names) of archived assessments can be exported at any time (`CSV`` file format) if the archived survey has been selected inside the Competence Monitor.

 ## Archiving an Assessment